 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-ROK's Profit vs Risk Rating (34) in the Industrial Machinery industry is significantly better than the same rating for ROP (100) in the Industrial Conglomerates industry.
-This means that ROK’s stock grew significantly faster than ROP’s over the last 12 months.
+ROK's Profit vs Risk Rating (42) in the Industrial Machinery industry is somewhat better than the same rating for ROP (100) in the Industrial Conglomerates industry.

-ROK's SMR Rating (32) in the Industrial Machinery industry is somewhat better than the same rating for ROP (75) in the Industrial Conglomerates industry.
 This means that ROK’s stock grew somewhat faster than ROP’s over the last 12 months.

+ROK's SMR Rating (32) in the Industrial Machinery industry is in the same range as ROP (62) in the Industrial Conglomerates industry.
+This means that ROK’s stock grew similarly to ROP’s over the last 12 months.

 | ROK | ROP | |